JohnSnowLabs/nlu/README.md

 ## Overview of all tutorial using the NLU-Library

 In the following tabular, all available tutorials using NLU are listed.
-These tutorials will help you learn on how to use the NLU library correctly and on how to  use it for your own tasks.
-Some of the tasks NLU does are for example translating from any language into the english language, lemmatizing, tokenizing, cleaning text from Symbol or unwanted syntax, spellchecking, detecting entities, analyzing sentiments and many more!
+These tutorials will help you learn the usage of the NLU library and on how to use it for your own tasks.
+Some of the tasks NLU does are translating from any language into the english language, lemmatizing, tokenizing, cleaning text from Symbol or unwanted syntax, spellchecking, detecting entities, analyzing sentiments and many more!

 {:.table2}